MicrosoftDocs/azure-dev-docs/articles/github/connect-from-azure.md

 ### Verify successful Azure Login with OpenID

 Open the `Az CLI login` action and verify that it ran successfully.
 You should see the message `Azure CLI login succeeds by using OIDC`.
-If your login is unsuccessful, you'll see the message `Login failed with Error: xxx`.
+If your login is unsuccessful, you see the message `Login failed with Error: xxx`.

 ### Create a user-assigned managed identity

-If you'd like to use a user-assigned mangaged identity instead of a Microsoft Entra application.
-You'll need to create a user-assigned managed identity and then assign a role on your subscription to your managed identity so that your workflow has access to your subscription.
+If you'd like to use a user-assigned managed identity instead of a Microsoft Entra application.
+You need to create a user-assigned managed identity and then assign a role on your subscription to your managed identity so that your workflow has access to your subscription.

 # [Azure portal](#tab/azure-portal)

-1. If you do not have an existing user-assigned managed identity, [create a user-assigned managed identity](/entra/identity/managed-identities-azure-resources/how-manage-user-assigned-managed-identities#create-a-user-assigned-managed-identity).
+1. If you don't have an existing user-assigned managed identity, [create a user-assigned managed identity](/entra/identity/managed-identities-azure-resources/how-manage-user-assigned-managed-identities#create-a-user-assigned-managed-identity).
 As part of this process, make sure to:

     * Create a user-assigned managed identity
     * Assign a role to the managed identity

 1. Open **Managed Identities** in Azure portal and find your user-assigned managed identity.
 Copy the values for **Client ID** and **Subscription ID** to use in your GitHub Actions workflow.

-1. Find **Propoties** on the left panel in Azure portal.
+1. Find **Properties** on the left panel in Azure portal.
 Copy the **Tenant ID**.

 # [Azure CLI](#tab/azure-cli)